 If you’re the type of person to make new year’s resolutions, chances are “focus on health” is on that list.
-The temperatures may be below freezing, but that shouldn’t stop you from bundling up and getting outdoors.
+The temperatures may be below freezing, but that shouldn’t stop you from bundling up and getting outdoors in Indiana this winter.

 1. Flat Fork Creek Park | Fishers, Indiana

-Perhaps the park that remains a “hidden gem” that shouldn’t be our little secret any longer.
+This is the park that remains a “hidden gem” that shouldn’t be our little secret any longer.
 Flat Fork Creek Park opened in December 2015 and features nature trails, a boardwalk, mountain bike course and three treehouses tucked in the woods.
-Climb to the top of the 60-foot sledding hill for panoramic views – and if there’s snow on the ground, slide your way down!
+Climb to the top of the 60-foot sledding hill for panoramic views – and if there’s snow on the ground, bring your sled slide your way down to the bottom.

 2. Strawtown Koteewi Park | Noblesville, Indiana

 This 750-acre park is a popular destination for endurance athletes, hikers and bikers.
 But, you don’t need to be training for a triathlon to enjoy the nature trails, wetlands and prairies.
-Check out the new bridge spanning the White River between Strawtown Koteewi Park and White River Campground.
+Check out the new Koteewi Run Seasonal Slopes tubing hill, opening December 2017.

 3. Monon Trail | Carmel and Westfield, Indiana

 This urban trail is open year-round and operations crews work hard to keep it free of ice and snow in the winter months.
 Think of the Monon Trail as an urban transportation corridor that doubles as a gym where you can run and bike.
 If you need to warm up, stop inside SoHo Café & Gallery or browse the galleries in the Carmel Arts & Design District, both located just steps off the trail.